sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ## Healing

-*Healing* is an action that a character can take when they are in a peaceful environment and have time and resources to spend on self-care.
+*Healing* is an action that a character may take when they are in a peaceful environment and have time and resources to spend on self-care.

 Eg, if they are in a primitive camp posessing medicine men or a contemporary city with doctors and hospitals or a tranquil oasis infused with healing magic.

-Healing can also be effected by equipment and skills.
+Healing may also be effected by equipment and skills.
 See [Equipment](mod_speed_equipment_money.md) and [Characters](mod_characters.md)

 When you spend a day healing: